 Measuring Portfolios’ Performance on R-Squared and Alpha

-Our strategy is to invest in funds with low past R-squared and high past alpha.
+Amihud’s and Goyenko’s strategy is to invest in funds with low past R-squared and high past alpha.
 How does this strategy perform using past data?
-We analyzed all actively managed stock funds between 1990 and 2012.
-We eliminated index funds and removed closet indexers and rogue investment funds (trimming top and bottom 0.5% by R-squared).
-We ended up with 3,409 active equity funds that have at least 75% of their holdings in U.S. common equity.
+They analyzed all actively managed stock funds between 1990 and 2012.
+They eliminated index funds and removed closet indexers and rogue investment funds (trimming top and bottom 0.5% by R-squared).
+They ended up with 3,409 active equity funds that have at least 75% of their holdings in U.S. common equity.
 (Not all funds survived over the entire period).
 The average net (after expenses) annualized alpha (the excess return attributed to the manager’s skill) is –0.88%.
 Thus, on average, after paying expenses, investors who leave their money with mutual funds lose approximately 1% per year compared to investment in the benchmark indexes (if such an investment were costless).
-If we add expenses back to the returns and recalculate the alpha, then we get a positive alpha of 0.38% per year, which is, however, statistically insignificant.
+If they add expenses back to the returns and recalculate the alpha, then they get a positive alpha of 0.38% per year, which is, however, statistically insignificant.

 Now, assume you invest in funds by their past alpha and rebalance your portfolios monthly.
-Every month, which we label “(t-1),” we sort all funds into five portfolios based on their alpha in the preceding 24 months with portfolio 5 containing the highest alpha funds, and then compute risk-adjusted average portfolio of funds return for the next forthcoming month “(t).”
+Every month, which they label “(t-1),” they sorted all funds into five portfolios based on their alpha in the preceding 24 months with portfolio 5 containing the highest alpha funds, and then compute risk-adjusted average portfolio of funds return for the next forthcoming month “(t).”
 Figure 1 presents the results.